How to Remove a Tree Stump

 Fill each hole with stump remover/saltpeter, and top each hole off with boiling water to dissolve the saltpeter.

-OK, so you don’t actually have to leave town.
-But walk away and forget all about that stump for a month or so to allow the remover to do its thing.
+Walk away and forget all about that stump for a month or so to allow the remover to do its thing.

 Now that the stump remover has been absorbed by the wood, it's time to do the same thing with an accelerant.
 Depending on the size of your stump, a gallon or two of kerosene or lamp oil will do the trick.
 Gasoline is not recommended.